Skoda Octavia vRS review – the ultimate accessible Q car?

 The Skoda Octavia vRS is one of the most unassuming performance cars on our roads, staying true to the original concept first established at the turn of the millennium.
 Despite its modesty, it became a key player in bolstering Skoda’s image, launching it into WRC in 1999 in its first generation and even achieving speed records in the hands of evo’s Dickie Meaden in 2011.

 Launched in 2020, the fourth-generation car moulded the latest EA888 powertrain, chassis technology and interior HMI into the same practical performance package we’d come to love in its predecessors.
-Now, a mid-life facelift brings not only design tweaks to the model, but also chassis upgrades, the Mk8.5 Golf GTI’s uprated powertrain and interior tech to the table.
+A mid-life facelift a couple of years ago brought not only design tweaks to the model, but also chassis upgrades, the Mk8.5 Golf GTI’s uprated powertrain and interior tech to the table.
 We tested its real-world performance by heading to the Isle of Man.

 Engine, gearbox and technical highlights